Don’t send ticket option

 Don’t Send Ticket

 When checked, the system will not send the automatic booking update email when you save the booking.
-The checkbox typically appears only after you make a change on a booking in OK status.

 Behavior & logic

-4. After saving:
+2. After saving:

-• The checkbox is reset.
+• The check box is reset.

 • You must check it again for any later changes where you also want to suppress the update email.

-5. This option does not affect flight change emails (those are handled separately and are sent as normal).
+1. This option does not affect flight change emails (those are handled separately and are sent as normal).

 circle-exclamation